Importation of Engines, Vehicles, Vessels and Machines

 - (f) Heavy–duty Vehicle and Engine Greenhouse Gas Emission Regulations or

-3. Regulations listed in paragraph 2 apply to all companies in the business of manufacturing, distributing or importing (new or used) prescribed classes of engines, vehicles, vessels or machines for sale, and to all persons who import them for their own use.
+3. Regulations listed in paragraph 2 apply to all companies in the business of manufacturing, distributing or importing (new or used) prescribed classes of engines, vehicles, vessels, machines or equipment for sale, and to all persons who import them for their own use.

 4. The regulations require importers to submit importation declarations to ECCC, as follows:

-- Any company that imports a high volume of regulated goods in a calendar year may provide the importation information on a periodic basis (i.e. bulk declarations) rather than for each importation event (i.e. transactional declarations).
+Note: Importers that import a high volume of goods regulated under the instruments in paragraph 2 in a calendar year may provide the importation information on a periodic basis (i.e. bulk declarations) rather than for each importation event (i.e. transactional declarations).
 The volume threshold varies depending on the regulations.
-If choosing this option, a company must send a notice to ECCC to inform its intention to use bulk declarations.
+If choosing this option, a company must send a notice to ECCC to inform its intention to use bulk declarations prior to first importation during the applicable calendar year.
 The company must later provide the information required in an importation declaration to ECCC for all the products imported during the specified period.

-- Alternatively, individuals may submit information about importation of regulated products through the CBSA’s Single Window Initiative (SWI).
+Alternatively, individuals may submit information about importation of regulated products through the CBSA’s Single Window Initiative (SWI).
 If you choose this option, you do not need to submit a separate declaration to ECCC (i.e. transactional or bulk).
+Note several of the ECCC regulations have annual reports, distinct from importation declarations, which need to be submitted after the regulated products are imported.

-- For importation of incomplete vehicles or engines pursuant to subsection 153(2) of CEPA, a company must submit to ECCC a declaration that contains the information referenced in the applicable regulations along with a statement:
+For importation of incomplete vehicles or engines pursuant to subsection 153(2) of CEPA, a company must submit to ECCC a declaration that contains the information referenced in the applicable regulations along with, in most cases, both statements:

-5. In accordance with sections 153 and 154 of the Canadian Environmental Protection Act, 1999, no company or person shall import any vehicle, engine, vessels or machines unless:
+5. In accordance with sections 153 and 154 of the Canadian Environmental Protection Act, 1999, no company or person shall import any engine, vehicle, vessel, machine or equipment unless:

-- (a) the engine, vehicle, or vessel conforms to the prescribed standards;
+- (a) the engine, vehicle, vessel, machine or equipment conforms to the prescribed standards;

 - (b) evidence of such conformity has been obtained and produced in the prescribed form and manner;

-- (c) prescribed information relating to standards for emissions from the engine, vehicle or vessel has been submitted;
+- (c) prescribed information relating to standards for emissions from the engine, vehicle, vessel, machine or equipment has been submitted;

-- (d) information is marked on the engine, vehicle or vessel in accordance with the regulations;
+- (d) information is marked on the engine, vehicle, vessel, machine or equipment in accordance with the regulations;

-- (e) if required by the regulations, prescribed documentation or accessories accompany the vehicle, engine, vessel or machine;
+- (e) if required by the regulations, prescribed documentation or accessories accompany the engine, vehicle, vessel, machine or equipment;

-- (f) prescribed information relating to the operation or use of the engine, vehicle, vessel or machine is disseminated in the prescribed form and manner;
+- (f) prescribed information relating to the operation or use of the engine, vehicle, vessel, machine or equipment is disseminated in the prescribed form and manner;

-- (g) records are maintained and furnished in the prescribed form and manner in relation to the design, manufacture, testing and field performance of the engine, vehicle, vessel or machine; and
+- (g) records are maintained and furnished in the prescribed form and manner in relation to the design, manufacture, testing and field performance of the engine, vehicle, vessel, machine or equipment; and

-- (h) in the case of engines, the company maintains a registration system in the prescribed form and manner.
+- (h) in the case of engines, machines and equipment, the company maintains a registration system in the prescribed form and manner.

-6. The import requirements apply to the following regulated engines, vehicles, vessels and machines:
+6. The import requirements apply to the following regulated engines, vehicles, vessels, machines and equipment:

 - (a) light-duty vehicles;